 Main roads are defined as:

 Roads that connect the built-up areas of the country.
-The main road- or highway system seeks to connect urban areas that have around 100 inhabitants or more.
+The main road and highway system seeks to connect developed areas containing 100 inhabitants or more.

 The most traffic-heavy roads which serve as connections between municipalities in the greater Reykjavík area.

-A part of the main road system lies over the highlands, and naturally has less service than other main roads, and are closed during winter.
+A part of the main road system stretches over the highlands, those roads receive less service than other main roads and are closed during winter.

 This definition includes: